ursatile/css4eng/215-using-css-transforms.md

 * `#example2`, we've specified the `transform` property three times - **but CSS is not procedural; it's declarative**.
 This doesn't create a composite transformation; the last one "wins". *(Imagine ordering ice-cream, and you keep changing your mind...
 "I'll have chocolate.
 No, vanilla.
 No, strawberry!".
 You're gonna get strawberry.
 Last one wins.)*
 * `#example3` and `#example4`, we've used the property aliases to apply three different transformations to the element, but when you specify transformations like this, they don't get combined.
 Each transformation is applied in isolation, **and the coordinate system is reset each time**, so it doesn't matter what order they're applied in.

+## Transforms and Viewports

+One important thing to notice about CSS transforms is that they're applied *after* the browser has finished laying out the document.
+If you use `scale` to make an element larger, the browser won't move other elements around to create space; if you `translate` an element so it's no longer within the browser window, the browser isn't going to add a scrollbar for it.
+If you do need to modify your layout to account for scaled, rotated or translated elements, you'll have to make the adjustments yourself.

 ## The Matrix Has You, Neo

 CSS transformations are all applied by using *matrices*; a very common technique used in computer graphics to rotate, skew, scale, and otherwise manipulate sets of coordinates in 2D or 3D space.